 What Defines Typhoon Season?

 Typhoon season refers to the period of the year when environmental conditions in the Northwestern Pacific Ocean are most favorable for the formation and intensification of tropical cyclones.
-Unlike mid-latitude storms that rely on temperature gradients (fronts), typhoons are pure heat engines.
-They draw their immense energy from warm ocean water, converting heat into kinetic energy in the form of ferocious winds.
+Unlike mid-latitude storms that rely on temperature gradients (fronts), typhoons are essentially heat engines powered by the energy stored in warm ocean waters.
+They convert this heat into kinetic energy, producing ferocious winds and torrential rains.

 The Role of the Western Pacific Warm Pool